generiklimited/consul-watchdog/README.md

 # About

-hashicorp consul is amazing, but it's default handling of failed nodes is appalling.
+hashicorp consul is amazing, but its default handling of failed nodes is appalling.
 This script takes a list of valid nodes ( space separated ).
 Compares the failed ones from consul to list of valid nodes and issues force-leave command only to the ones which are not valid.